CaliKane/ScriptObservatory/README.md

 Milestone 3 (target date= 4/20):
  - ~~Create bookmarklet for jumping to results for current site~~
  - ~~Rework/reorganize database structure to allow fast searching of script URLs/hashes~~
+ - Make a "submit" page that lets people suggest webpages to scan
  - Allow specifying type of query (webpage or script) as part of the GET parameter when searching via webpage
- - Make a "submit" page that lets people suggest webpages to scan
  - Fully automate the process of adding tasks to the robotask lists
- - Add tests for backend API & chrome extension code
+ - Make robobrowser's timeout-checking be enforced even on creation of the driver object itself
  - Have robobrowser automatically report all errors while browsing sites

 Milestone 4 (target date= 4/30):
  - Have time value be added server-side
+ - Add tests for backend API & chrome extension code
  - Improve visualizations for what scripts & versions of scripts have been included
  - Make robobrowser's time of exit tied to when it POSTs the results, not onload()
  - Add button to chrome extension to toggle reporting on and off